 The best gatekeeper, the perfect insider and the person with potentially the most spiritual influence on the high school or middle school campus is a student.
-That's what campus ministry stands on as the ultimate secret weapon.
+That is what Cru stands on as our ultimate secret weapon.
 Despite the openness or not of any given campus, when students catch a vision for reaching their friends, nothing can get in their way.
 We have learned how much God can do with hearts surrendered to Him.

-In the early years of our ministry at a school in the midwest, three sophomore girls attended a training conference over the Christmas break.
+In the early years of our ministry at a school in the Midwest, three sophomore girls attended a conference over the Christmas break sponsored by Cru.
 The speaker that weekend challenged all the students to devote 20 hours a week to reaching their campus for Christ.
 These three young ladies accepted the challenge and committed to pray when they returned to school.
 The choir director was the only teacher they knew who was a Christian, so they asked to use her room two days a week before school.
 The teacher enthusiastically agreed, and before long, up to 60 students were meeting to pray for their campus.

-That's when we showed up and began to disciple students, giving them opportunities to take their faith out of the choir room and into the lives of their friends.
-About two years later, so many students were involved that the school canceled The Enchantment Under the Sea school dance after hearing christian students were holding a large event at the same time.
+That's when Cru showed up and began to disciple students, giving them opportunities to take their faith out of the choir room and into the lives of their friends.
+About two years later, Cru was so popular on the campus that the school canceled The Enchantment Under the Sea school dance after hearing Cru was holding a large event at the same time.
 That evening, 700 students packed the auditorium to hear the gospel.